2012 Abilene Christian Wildcats football team: Coaching staff

+Roster

 Weekly awards

 Week 1 defensive player of the week: Nick Richardson.
 He had six sacks against McMurry.

 Week 1 honorably mention: Mitchell Gale completed 68 percent of his passes for 290 yards.

-Week 3 offensive player of the week: Taylor Gabriel (WR) who had 5 catches for 50 yards and two touchdowns.
+Week 3 offensive player of the week: Taylor Gabriel (WR), who had 5 catches for 50 yards and two touchdowns.

-Week 3 honorably mention: L.B.
-Suggs tipped the ball that ended in the first half preventing Tarleton State being more than 10 points up at the half.
-He had also a game high 11 tackles.
+Week 3 honorable mention: L.B.
+Suggs tipped the ball that ended in the first half, preventing Tarleton State being more than 10 points up at the half.
+He had also a game-high 11 tackles.